An Experienced Feldenkrais Method Practitioner And Trainer Based in Northern California

 Mary holds a Master’s Degree in Piano Performance from the University of Southern California.
 As a musician, she brings to her practice first-hand knowledge of the challenges and difficulties that performers face.
 She has taught Feldenkrais to musicians at the San Francisco Opera Orchestra, U.C.
 Berkeley, U.C.
 San Francisco, Boston University, McGill University, State University of New York, and the Tanglewood Music Center.
 Mary also taught the Feldenkrais Method ® at the San Francisco Symphony’s successful Prevention & Wellness Program for 18 years.
 She has presented and taught aspects of the Method in hospitals and to hospital staff, including those of the Physical Therapy Department at UCSF School of Medicine.

-In addition to offering frequent workshops, lectures and symposia, Mary maintains private practices in Berkeley and San Rafael, California, where she not only offers group classes, but also specializes in working one-on-one with infants and children, older adults, people with neurological conditions and performing artists.
+In addition to offering frequent workshops, lectures and symposia, Mary maintains private practice in San Rafael, California, where she not only offers group classes, but also specializes in working one-on-one with infants and children, older adults, people with neurological conditions and performing artists.

 The Feldenkrais Method